 The Problem with existing pH Sensors

 Existing pH technology, the glass electrode, has been around for almost 100 years.
-Millions of glass electrodes are sold each year to meet the need for measuring pH in fields such as pharmaceutical, water management, food & beverage, environmental & ocean monitoring.
-While the glass electrode is the accepted go to sensor for pH measurement, it suffers from a fundamental operating issue, the need for manual calibration because of reference electrode drift.
+Millions of glass electrodes are sold each year to meet the need for measuring pH in fields such as pharmaceutical, water management, food & beverage, and environmental & ocean monitoring.
+While the glass electrode is the accepted go-to sensor for pH measurement, it suffers from a fundamental operating issue, the need for manual calibration because of reference electrode drift.
 Reference electrode drift reduces the accuracy of the sensor and adds up to 70% of the operating cost of the sensor.

 ANB Sensors’ pH Sensor Solutions

 We have developed a new electrochemical sensor technology that uses the market-accepted, ubiquitous glass electrode, but provides for autonomous, in-situ, calibration of the electrode.
 This lack of manual calibration provides the following value proposition:

 - is at least 70% cheaper to operate and maintain.